Avoiding out-of-pocket costs

 - Check with your health insurer about how much is likely to be covered by your health insurance policy.

-- Also, check with your hospital about any likely out-of-pocket costs relating to your hospital accommodation.
+- Check with your hospital about any likely out-of-pocket costs relating to your hospital accommodation.

 The Government’s fee transparency website